marvtdawson/angular-pricedawson/README.md

-## The old Price Dawson Site
+## The current Price Dawson site

 The original (old) site can be viewed at http://www.pricedawson.com

 ## The new Price Dawson site

-The current site can be viewed at http://www.pricedawson.org
+The current site can be viewed at http://www.pricedawson.org, this link will redirect via a AWS S3 link.